 You could ask our team at RAS Digital Marketing to help you, as we do design and create unique email journeys for our customers and could do the same to help your business.

 So, the bottom line of this story is…

 Yes, Facebook Advertising works, and it works very well.

 Your leads could really buy from you!

 But it takes time, with constant engagement from your side.
-By following the process I have shown you in this blog you can increase your chances of converting some of those leads into hot leads and eventually sales.
+By following the process above, what will you gain?
+I have shown you in this blog you can increase your chances of converting some of those leads into hot leads.
+This eventually leads to sales.

 Remember that right now Facebook gains leads at the best price.
 The only down side is that it takes longer to close a deal with a Facebook lead.
 However, by building an outstanding relationship with your leads you will not only grow your own brand, but also gain new customers from doing so.